Criminal Justice

 • Prepares graduates for entry into a wide variety of positions in and victim services programs as well as professional settings involving work with victims of crime, their families, and the community at large.

 A Criminal Justice major will give you an AAS degree that puts you on the path to a career in the field.
-At the end you will meet qualifications for numerous jobs in the numerous justice areas of criminal justice.
+At the end you will meet qualifications for numerous jobs in criminal justice.
 You will also be ready to go further in your educational program if more specialized positions are your goal.
 If you have questions, please contact us.

 Degrees and Certificates Offered